Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walks.md

 In this prologue and throughout this course, we will often make high-level inferences about biological systems by building simple models of these systems that sometimes include randomness as a key feature of the model.
 We will see that even though a system is driven by randomness and simple rules does not mean that it does not have emergent behavior that can be elegant and beautiful.

-## The wanderlust of a single particle
+## The wanderlust of a randomly walking particle

 We will model the movements of a particle in the cell by a **random walk** in a two-dimensional plane.
 At each step, the particle moves a single unit of distance in a randomly chosen direction.